Child Neurology Continuity Clinic

 We view the outpatient clinic experience as the most important outpatient activity for the child neurology residents.
 This clinic provides experience in longitudinally caring for a cohort of patients.
 In addition, a unique mentoring relationship develops between the resident and the clinic attending over the three years.

-Comprehensive evaluation and treatment is provided to pediatric and adult patients with difficult seizure disorders.
-Selected patients with intractable epilepsy are assessed for surgical treatment of their disorder.
+Comprehensive evaluation and treatment is provided to pediatric patients with difficult seizure disorders.
+Selected patients with intractable epilepsy are assessed for ketogenic diet, surgical treatment, or nerve stimulators.

 Neuromuscular Disease Clinic